XinFinOrg/Docs-XF/docs/general/faq.md

 	- XinFinScan: Shows all blocks, transactions, finality, smart contracts, D-Apps and token information
 	- XinFinMaster: Allows users to apply for a Masternode Candidate position; to vote for Masternodes and shows Masternode performance statistics
 	- xdcwallet: Securely store, send, receive XinFin and other tokens issued on XinFin Network; Allows users to vote and track rewards
-	- XinFinX: A secure and efficient relayer-masternode decentralized exchange protocol

 	**Our own ecosystem**